Method-for-Software-System-Development/Cloud_Computing/gui/user_guide.md

 A: Both modes are supported.
 In simulation mode, realistic data is streamed from a preloaded scenario.

 **Q: How often is the leaderboard updated?**
-A: The leaderboard updates after each completed challenge, but the results are visible only after restarting the system.
+A: The leaderboard updates after each completed challenge.

 ---